microsoft/onnxruntime/docs/reference/api/winrt-api.md

 Many customers have asked for a way to use this offering as an application redistributable package.

-With our new [layered architecture](InferenceHighLevelDesign.md#the-onnx-runtime-and-windows-os-integration) you can now do this, with some limitations.
+With our [layered architecture](../../resources/high-level-design.md#the-onnx-runtime-and-windows-os-integration) you can now do this, with some limitations.
 The WinML APIs have been lifted and mirrored into the Microsoft.AI.MachineLearning namespace in the redistributable.

 ## Contents
 {: .no_toc }